- How is Waldenstrom macroglobulinemia treated?

 - More treatment information for Waldenstrom macroglobulinemia

-When the level of IgM gets very high, the blood becomes very thick (viscous).
+If the level of the abnormal IgM protein in the blood gets very high in a patient with Waldenstrom macroglobulinemia (WM), the blood becomes very thick (viscous).
 This is called hyperviscosity syndrome and can lead to brain damage (like a stroke) and bleeding problems.
-When that happens, the level of the abnormal IgM protein needs to be lowered right away.
+When this happens, the level of IgM needs to be lowered right away.

-Plasmapheresis does this using a machine that separates the plasma (the liquid part of the blood) that contains the abnormal protein from the blood cells.
-The blood cells are mixed with salt solution and new plasma and given back to the patient.
-The plasma containing the abnormal protein is discarded.
-Each plasmapheresis treatment takes a few hours.
+Plasmapheresis (also known as plasma exchange) does this using a machine that separates the plasma (the liquid part of the blood) that contains the abnormal IgM protein from the blood cells.
+The plasma containing the abnormal protein is discarded, while the blood cells are mixed with salt solution and plasma from a donor and given back to the patient.

-Plasmapheresis works quickly to get the IgM level down to a safe level.
-However, without further treatment to kill the cancer cells (like chemotherapy) the protein level will go back up again.
-Plasmapheresis is usually given to help the patient until chemotherapy has a chance to work.
-Sometimes plasmapheresis is used for those whose Waldenstrom macroglobulinemia is not controlled by chemotherapy, biological therapy, or other treatments.
-When patients have symptoms from elevated IgM, they need to have plasmapheresis right away to prevent complications.
+Plasmapheresis works quickly to bring down the IgM level.
+However, it does not treat the cause of the high IgM level (the cancer cells themselves), so it will go back up again without further treatment (like chemotherapy).
+Plasmapheresis is usually given to help the patient until chemotherapy or other drugs have a chance to work.
+It can also be used in people whose WM is not controlled by chemotherapy, targeted therapy, biological therapy, or other treatments.